 Himachal Pradesh was my backyard when I was growing up in Chandigarh.
 A chill in the air would make us run to the rooftop to see if it has snowed in Shimla.
 And if we need to pack ourselves in woolens.
 When I reached university, we did enough driving trips to Kasauli and around including trekking trips at timber trail.
 Since it was a stone’s throw away distance, I never ventured beyond Shimla.
 It remained a state more or less unexplored.
-Even though I grew up in the foothills of Shivalik ranges of the Himalayas that dominate the state.
+Even though I grew up in the foothills of the Shivalik ranges of the Himalayas that dominate the state.

 Happy & Prosperous Himachal

-At many places, we were told that this state has now left Kerala behind.
-I came back and checked, well as per 2011 census Kerala is still up there followed my many North Eastern states.
+In many places, we were told that this state has now left Kerala behind.
+I came back and checked, well as per the 2011 census Kerala is still up there followed by many North Eastern states.
 But yes the state has made great progress in literacy in the last decade and you can see that when you interact with people.